Newport Beach Film Festival

 The Newport Beach Film Festival (NBFF) is an annual film festival in Newport Beach, California, typically held in late April.
-In 2022, it was announced that the festival have permanently changed its date to be held in October, as the festival began positioning itself for Oscar season.
+In 2022, it was announced that the festival had permanently changed its date to be held in October, as the festival began positioning itself for Oscar season.

 History

 Established in 1999 after the failure of an earlier film festival series in the same location, the Newport Beach Film Festival features World, North America, U.S. and West Coast premieres as well as International Spotlight Series celebrating foreign language films.